Vijayananthperumal22/SQL/README.md

 # SQL

 Hello
-Let's work together to solve my SQL problems.
-This is my solution; please msg me with any questions👽.
+Let's work together to solve Crack SQL Interview in 50 Qs.
+This are my solution👽.